TurboVega/agon-vdp/src/src/docs/otf_flags.md

 is drawn.
 An example of where this is required is when drawing a tile array or a tile map.
 OTF will set this flag automatically in such cases, because it affects dynamic code generation.

+<b>PRIM_FLAGS_REF_DATA</b><br>
+This flag indicates that the primitive references underlying data rather than owning the data.
+For example, the reference bitmap primitives borrow pixel data from other bitmap primitives, but do not own the bitmap data themselves.

 <b>PRIM_FLAGS_DEFAULT</b><br>
 This flag illustrates which flags are typically set when